-The experimental and modeling components of this study are designed to identify and quantify the connections and interactions between the host, pathogen, and environment and the processes controlling these.
-The theoretical framework will be tested using dermo disease (caused by Perkinsus marinus) in eastern oysters (Crassostrea virginica), as a case study.
+The experimental and modeling components of this study are designed to identify and quantify the connections and interactions between the host, pathogen and environment and the processes controlling these.
+The theoretical framework will be tested using dermo disease (caused by Perkinsus marinus) in Eastern oysters (Crassostrea virginica) as a case study.

-The influence of hydrodynamic and biological processes on disease transmission, infectious particle concentrations, and local and regional particle availability is being investigated using circulation fields obtained from simulations implemented for idealized, simplified estuaries, and a realistic estuary (Delaware Bay) using the Regional Ocean Modeling System (ROMS) framework.
+The influence of hydrodynamic and biological processes on disease transmission, infectious particle concentrations and local and regional particle availability is being investigated using circulation fields obtained from simulations implemented for idealized, simplified estuaries, and a realistic estuary (Delaware Bay) using the Regional Ocean Modeling System (ROMS) framework.
 The effects of biological processes such as filtration and growth, release of infectious particles, and mortality will be examined using a circulation model with an embedded benthic organism model.
 Parameterizations for the models will be based on infective dose and genetic experimental results.

 Many invertebrates can affect local dose of a disease agent through filter-feeding.
 This interaction between host population density and filtration capacity makes it possible for the host population to affect disease agent transmission rates.
 Experimental studies will address this interaction by considering:

 The genetics component of this study is based around the hypothesis that some individuals in a population are likely to be more vulnerable to infection at low doses of disease particles than others.
-This variation in individual susceptibility is important in understanding how a disease is transmitted to a naïve population.
-To test if the dose required to cause disease varies within the population, 24 groups of naïve disease-free oysters will be exposed to low doses of dermo particles and the genetic basis for variations in susceptibility will be determined by examining the frequency of genotypes at five dermo-resistance markers that were identified in previous studies.
+This variation in individual susceptibility is important in understanding how a disease is transmitted to a native population.
+To test if the dose required to cause disease varies within the population, 24 groups of native disease-free oysters will be exposed to low doses of dermo particles and the genetic basis for variations in susceptibility will be determined by examining the frequency of genotypes at five dermo-resistant markers that were identified in previous studies.